cubeta-io/cubeta-starter/readme.md

 it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service class

-Each created model will have a :
+Each created model will have :

 - migration file
 - controller